jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/queuedof.md

     _Internal references:_

     * [`_standbyOf`](\_getstructfor.md)
-3. If there is and it is approved, it must be the queued funding cycle for the project.
+3. If there is a stanby cycle and it is approved, it must be the queued funding cycle for the project.
 Otherwise get a reference to the funding cycle structure based on the yet-to-be-approved standby configuration.

     ```solidity
-    // If it exists, return it's funding cycle if it is approved.
+    // If it exists, return it's funding cycle if it is approved
     if (_standbyFundingCycleConfiguration > 0) {
       fundingCycle = _getStructFor(_projectId, _standbyFundingCycleConfiguration);

       if (_isApproved(_projectId, fundingCycle)) return fundingCycle;

-      // Resolve the funding cycle for the for the latest configured funding cycle.
+      // Resolve the funding cycle for the latest configured funding cycle.
       fundingCycle = _getStructFor(_projectId, fundingCycle.basedOn);
     }
     ```